 - the Cartesian coordinate representation of in symbols, not numbers

-This question should be done at the end of chapter 1.
+This question should be done at the end of chapter 1 (or the chapter dealing with vectors).
 Later in the course, you can add things like “the dot product of with…” or “the cross product of with…” to reinforce those notations.
 Coordinate-free vector notation is extremely important and, unfortunately, not treated consistently in introductory courses, even M&I. Students must be as proficient as they should be in other mathematical notation from their other courses.

 A variation of this question might be to show the student a symbol and ask them to say in words what the symbol means and/or to write out what it means.